awsdocs/amazon-mq-developer-guide/doc_source/accessing-web-console-of-broker-without-private-accessibility.md

    + For the URL pattern, specify `*.mq.*.amazonaws.com*`
    + For the connection type, specify `HTTP(S)`\.

-   When you enable your proxy client, you can access the ActiveMQ Web Console on your machine\.
+   When you enable your proxy client, you can access the web console on your machine\.